Travel Diary: New York

 1) Time Squares

-I do not want to ever come back here again.
-It's so insanely crowded and full of tourist traps.
+This place is definitely a tourist trap.
 I honestly felt like I was going to suffocate and also worried I was gonna get whacked by a selfie stick.
 There are so many people and dancing elmos trying to rip you off.
 Also, the lights are so insanely bright from all the ads that it makes me feel like I'm going blind.
-0/10 do not recommend... unless you want to experience all of this for yourself.
-Then in that case, make sure to wave into that billboard that has a camera on the street.
-Yay.
+I recommend going there once to experience this, but to never return again.
+If you do go, make sure to wave into that billboard that has a camera on the street.

 2) Empire State Building

-Ok I basically went to every touristy place in New York and this place is definitely one, cue Empire State of Mind by Alicia Keys.
+I basically went to every touristy place in New York and this place is definitely one, cue Empire State of Mind by Alicia Keys.
 However, I actually really really enjoyed this one!
 I could never grasp what exactly New York looked like since theres a bridge here and then some park in the middle there.
-Going up to the 86th floor (too cheap to pay the extra $20 to go up to the 112th floor), I got to see all of New York and where everything was in New York FINALLY clicked. ding ding ding. +1 for Alice.
-Seriously, New York is such an impressive city.
-It's worth going up to get wow'd for a small price of $36 (I think).
-I went Friday mid afternoon and there was hardly a line.
+Going up to the 86th floor (too cheap to pay the extra $20 to go up to the 112th floor), I got to see all of New York and where everything was in New York finally visually made sense.
+New York is such an impressive city.
+It's worth going up to get wow'd for a small price of $36.
+I went Friday mid-afternoon and there was hardly a line.
 I heard it gets really packed over the weekend, so I would recommend coming here on the weekday.
 It's also windy up there so bring that jacket of yours.

 3) Chelsea Market

-Okay I don't see why this place is so great.
+I find this place slightly overrated.
 There were an unimpressive amount of food places and they were all so insanely expensive.
 I tried the currywurst shop, craftbar, and the coffee shop.
-The currywurst shop was way too salty, the craftbar famous pastrami sandwich made me want to cry cause it was spicey, and the coffee shop was just your good ole overpriced shop.
+The currywurst shop was too salty, the craftbar famous pastrami sandwich made me want to cry cause it was spicy, and the coffee shop was just your good ole overpriced shop.
 I might have just chosen all the bad places to eat, so I would only recommend coming here if you have some food recs.
-Across the street is Google, so if you're interested in that I guess Chelsea Market isn't bad

 4) Broadway Show